Preventing Spam with CAPTCHA

 Follow the instructions below to set up CAPTCHA:

-2. Click the Settings tab, then the Frontend Submit sub-tab, and scroll down to Captcha Settings section and choose an API for Captcha API that you wish to use on your site.
+Click the Settings tab, then the Security sub-tab.
+Scroll down to the Bot Protection Settings section, enable the Enable bot protection setting, and choose an API for Bot Protection API that you wish to use on your site.

-3. Follow the instructions below depending on the API that you selected.
+Follow the instructions below depending on the API you selected.

 reCAPTCHA v3